Septic Inspection Program

 Yes!
 The first round of inspections took place between 2007 and 2014.
 There were 3,023 inspections were completed (including properties with multiple systems and follow-up visits).

-Cycle 2 summary presentation can be found in the HK-CSI Cycle 2 Report.
+Cycle 2 summary HK-CSI Cycle 2 Report.

 For More Information